BritishBenji/StageMusicBot/README.md

 ```

 **WHEN INVITING THE BOT**
-Ensure the bot has both `bot` scopes AND `applications.commands` scopes to ensure that slash commands work correctly
+Ensure the bot has both `bot` scopes AND all [Privileged Gateway Intents](https://discord.com/developers/docs/topics/gateway#gateway-intents)

 ### Edit `main.py` -